Quantum Simulation of Lattice Gauge Theories on Superconducting Circuits: Quantum Phase Transition and Quench Dynamics: Summary

 \section{Summary}

 We have constructed an effective model on the superconducting circuits, which is the mixture of a $\mathbb{Z}_2$ LGT and a gauge-broken term, and systematically studied the QPT and quench dynamics.
-We find that this system can exhibit a QPT from a disorder phase to a dimer phase with the increase of transverse field.
+We find that this system can exhibit a QPT from a disorder phase to a dimer phase with the increase of the transverse field.
 Moreover, an approximate Gauss law can emerge for the large $h$ regime, and the dimer state can be regarded as a confinement phase as an analogy to the LGT.
 This QPT can also be probed by the spreading of the matter particle during the quench dynamics.
 It displays a transition from diffusive to ballistic spreading with an increase of the transverse field.
 Remarkably, the quench dynamics for the large $h$ can be explained from the confinement viewpoint.
-Our work may inspire future study of LGTs from the dynamical viewpoint.
+Our work may inspire the future study of LGTs from the dynamical viewpoint.
 Meanwhile, our results lay the foundation for the further quantum simulation of 2D LGTs related problems on superconducting circuits.

 In Refs.~\cite{Marcos2013,Brennen2016}, two schemes of implementing 1D and 2D quantum link models on the specific superconducting circuits are proposed, respectively.
 Comparing with these two works, our scheme bases on the conventional 1D superconducting circuits and manipulation technologies and is more accessible in experiments based on the state-of-the-art experimental technologies~\cite{Xu2018,Roushan2017,Salathe2015,Barends2015,Zhong,Song1,Flurin2017,Ma2019,Yan2019,Ye2019,Guo2019,Xu2020}.
-On the other hand, the realization of the effective model in this work is distinct from that in cold atoms, of which gauge fields is realized by the density-dependent tunnelling matrix.
+On the other hand, the realization of the effective model in this work is distinct from that in cold atoms, of which gauge fields are realized by the density-dependent tunneling matrix.
 While in our proposal, the matter field ($\tau$) and gauge field ($s$) are directly realized by the odd and even qubits, respectively.
 Finally, there still exist many other open questions.
-For instance, the thermalization of this system is believed to be an interesting topic.
-Another meaningful issue is that whether we can realize a truly gauge invariant Hamiltonian on superconducting circuits.
+For instance, the microscopic mechanism of the emergent gauge invariance is still not clear, and it deserves further study via careful bosonization like techniques.
+The thermalization of this system is also believed to be an interesting topic, and another meaningful issue is that whether we can realize a truly gauge-invariant Hamiltonian on superconducting circuits.